-Once installed, the use of MIRACL Trust SSO RADIUS involves managing a set of config files which are located in the
+Once installed, the use of MIRACL Trust RADIUS involves managing a set of config files which are located in the

 The steps involved are:

-Install your MIRACL Trust SSO RADIUS server
+Install your MIRACL Trust RADIUS server

-Configure your MIRACL Trust SSO RADIUS server and RADIUS client / VPN server (simple ssh client, OpenVPN, Cisco Anyconnect etc.)
+Configure your MIRACL Trust RADIUS server and RADIUS client / VPN server (simple ssh client, OpenVPN, Cisco Anyconnect etc.)

 End users can then visit the OTP generation url in their browser or use the MIRACL Trust mobile app to generate One Time Passwords (associated with the same email they registered with in step 2) which allow them to login to the RADIUS client / VPN server